-The Academic Senate is pleased to announce the call for nominations for the Regina Stanback Stroud Diversity Award, sponsored this year by the Foundation for California Community Colleges.
+The Academic Senate for California Community Colleges (ASCCC) is pleased to announce the call for nominations for the Regina Stanback Stroud Diversity Award, sponsored this year by the Foundation for California Community Colleges.
 This award seeks to honor the cadre of committed faculty who consistently rise to meet the challenges our students face.
-Serving the most diverse student population of any higher education system in the country, the California Community Colleges System is largely comprised of demographic groups that have traditionally faced barriers to education and are often underprepared when they reach the classroom.
+Serving the most diverse student population of any higher education system in the country, the California Community Colleges System is largely comprised of demographic groups that have traditionally faced barriers to education.
 It is the challenge and responsibility of California community college faculty to demonstrate the sustained attention and support necessary to fully engage and excite these students.
 This prestigious award acknowledges an individual or group that is exceptional in contributing to the advancement of intercultural harmony, equity, and campus diversity at their college.

-Each college or district may nominate one faculty member or one group of faculty.
+- Each college or district may nominate one faculty member or one group of faculty members.

-The completed application must be received by the Academic Senate Office by 5:00 p.m. on February 7, 2022.
+- The completed online application must be received by the ASCCC office by 11:59 p.m. on February 5, 2023.

 The college or district should work with the nominee to respond to all four prompts about equity and diversity and include the overall merits, impact, and outcomes of his/her/their commitment to equity and diversity.
 The nominee should describe work, projects, activities, and programs in as much detail as possible to give the readers a clear picture of accomplishments.
 The nominee may not use his/her/their name in the application.
 Applications will be screened for direct or indirect reference to the nominee, the nominee’s college, or community.

-3. A statement of nominee's support from the academic senate.
+- A statement of support for the nominee from the college or district academic senate.
 (Please ignore this prompt if the nominator noted above is the senate president.)

 Limit the statement to one page: An additional statement of support is requested on behalf of the nominee.
 Please describe how the work, activity, project or program has directly impacted the individual’s learning or working environment or success.
 Please indicate the relationship to the nominee.
 Include name, position, college, and signature.
 (This will be removed prior to sending it to the readers.)
 Please do not use the nominee’s name.